Optimal Trade Execution with Uncertain Volume Target: Conclusion

 \section{Conclusion}

-In this paper we considered the optimal trade execution problem in a setting where price uncertainty grows in time, but, unlike what is assumed in the existing literature, the required trade volume is also uncertain and becomes only known at the end of the trading period.
-We assume that increasingly more accurate forecasts on the required trade volume are available, so that the volume uncertainty decreases in time.
+In this paper we considered the optimal trade execution problem in a setting where price uncertainty grows in time, but, unlike what is assumed in the existing literature, the required trade volume is also uncertain and becomes only known at the end of the execution period.
+We assume that forecasts of increasing accuracy become available, so that volume uncertainty decreases in time, while price uncertainty increases.
 The model presented in this paper is designed to manage both uncertainties via risk terms, so as to be pre-computable and avoid the combinatorial explosion of dynamic programming approaches.
-We have demonstrated that the model has desirable convexity properties, guaranteeing the existence and uniqueness of an optimal solution.
+We have demonstrated that the model has desirable convexity properties, guaranteeing the existence and uniqueness of a convex set of optimal strategies.
 We show that it produces significantly lower transaction costs in comparison to classical trade execution approaches, even if the latter allow for recourse whenever a new forecast becomes available.